Odisha FC

-Odisha Football Club (/or/) is an Indian professional football club based in Bhubaneswar, Odisha, that competes in the Indian Super League, the top flight of Indian football.
-Prior to the inaugural Indian Super League season, the club was founded as Delhi Dynamos Football Club.
-In 2019, prior to the 2019–20 Indian Super League season, the club rebranded to Odisha Football Club, and relocated to its current base, the Kalinga Stadium in Bhubaneswar.
-The club is owned and operated by the Dubai-based company GMS Leadership and Raj Athwal as the president of the club.
+Odisha Football Club (/or/) is an Indian professional football club based in Bhubaneswar, Odisha, that competes in the Indian Super League, the top flight of the Indian football league system.
+The club plays its home matches at the Kalinga Stadium and is owned and operated by Dubai-based company GMS Leadership.

+Odisha has established itself as one of the prominent football clubs in eastern India, since being founded as Delhi Dynamos in 2014.
+The club has played an important role in the development and promotion of professional football in the Odisha and has built a growing local supporter base, since establishing its base in Bhubaneswar.
+The club's supporters are represented by the Juggernauts, one of the prominent organised supporter groups associated with the club.

 Odisha played its first home match on 14 October 2014, with a 0–0 draw against Pune City at the Jawaharlal Nehru Stadium in Delhi as Delhi Dynamos.
 As Odisha FC, the club played their first match on 22 October 2019, however they had to play their first three matches of 2019–20 ISL season at Shree Shiv Chhatrapati Sports Complex in Pune, before making Kalinga Stadium as their permanent base.
 The club went on to win the 2023 Indian Super Cup, its first trophy.
 After defeating Gokulam Kerala FC in the Indian club qualifiers for 2023–24 AFC Cup group stage 3–1, Odisha qualified for the 2023–24 AFC Cup, its first participation in any continental stage.

+The club has also invested in the development of football beyond its senior men's team.
+Odisha FC operates a women's team, Odisha FC Women, which competes in the Indian Women's League.
+Its women's football programmes form part of the club's wider efforts to develop footballers and expand the sport's presence in Odisha.
+Odisha has competed in domestic competitions including the Indian Super League and the Super Cup, as well as representing India in Asian continental competition.